Rinub/ANALYSIS-OF-HOTEL-GUEST-SATISFACTION-RATINGS-AND-THEIR-INSPECTION-GRADES-IN-NEW-YORK-D-A-P-/README.md

 > merging dataset 2 and 3 - RESULTANT_DATA_1.ipynb<br />

 ## MASTER_DO_NOTEBOOK
 ##### Run the MASTER_DO_NOTEBOOK.ipynb file to run all the files parallelly and see all the results and visualization.
 This handle separate files of an overall task.
-This file will run all the files parallely and gives the visualized result of all the jupyter notebook files
+This file will run all the files sequentially and gives the visualized result of all the jupyter notebook files
 > MASTER_DO_NOTEBOOK.ipynb

+Note: Run the MASTER_DO_NOTEBOOK.ipynb file to run all the files sequentially and see all the results and visualization.
+This shows the outcome of all the separate files and their visualizations